 I also don't recommend using flax eggs as an egg replacement in recipes that use coconut flour.
 That is a whole other situation that deserves its own post 🙂

-Before you head down to the recipe, watch this short video I put together showing exactly how I make a flax egg. (above or on the side if you're on desktop or below if you are on mobile or tablet!)
+Before you head down to the recipe, watch the short video in this post that I put together showing exactly how I make a flax egg. (above or on the side if you're on desktop or below if you are on mobile or tablet!)

-See?
+Did you watch it?
 Learning how to make a flax egg is super easy, right?
 Here are the recipes shown at the end of that video.
-They’re perfect recipes to try out your new flax egg making skills!
+They're perfect to try out your new flax egg making skills!

 - Oatmeal Chocolate Chip Coconut Cookies